zeditor01/zowe_db2_tools/docs/103_deploy_ums.md

 ```

+### 4.2 Execute the generated jobs for RACF-related resources ( IZPA3 through to IZPD7R )

+These jobs are all customised from the IZPGENER job, and should be ready to execute.
+In each case, review JCL, submit and review output, and then run the associated verification job to confirm successful creation of the artefacts.

-### 4.2 Allocate DAFUMS.IZP.I1.DBA.ENCRYPT
+* IZPA3 - Allocate DAFUMS.IZP.I1.DBA.ENCRYPT
-IZPA3
-IZPA3V
+* IZPA3V - verifies it

-### 4.3 Create IZP class and add to the CDT.
-IZPB1R...
-YES - Create IZP class and add to the CDT. (not convinced it worked with RALT commands all following the RDEF, without a refresh)
+* IZPB1R - Create IZP class and add to the CDT
-IZPB1RV...
-YES - OK
-IZPB1RF...
-FIX - re-run RALTs - to be sure to be sure
+* IZPB1RV - verifies it

-### 4.4 Add security role profiles to the IZP class.
+* IZPB2R - Add security role profiles to the IZP class.
 (IZP.SUPER* and IZP.ADMIN*)
-IZPB2R...
-YES - Add security role profiles to the IZP class.
-IZPB2Rv
+* IZPB2RV - verifies it

-### 4.5 Create RACF IZP resource profiles to define the UMS users and their roles.
+* IZPB4R - Create RACF IZP resource profiles to define the UMS users and their roles.
-IZPB4R
-IZPB4RV
+* IZPB4RV - verifies it

-### 4.6 Define CRYPTOZ resource profiles for the PKCS #11 token for UMS.
-IZPD1R...
-YES - Define CRYPTOZ resource profiles for the PKCS #11 token for UMS.
+* IZPD1R - Define CRYPTOZ resource profiles for the PKCS #11 token for UMS.
-IZPD1RV
+* IZPD1RV - verifies it

-### 4.7 Grant system programmer and started task access to PKCS #11 resources.
-IZPD2R...
-Grant system programmer and started task access to PKCS #11 resources.
+* IZPD2R - Grant system programmer and started task access to PKCS #11 resources.
-IZPD2VR.. verify

-### 4.8 Create the PKCS #11 token for UMS.
-This is not required if you are
+* IZPD2RV - verifies it

-IZPD3R...
-Create the PKCS #11 token for UMS.
-This is not required if you are
+* IZPD3R - Create the PKCS #11 token for UMS.
-IZPD3VR.. verify
+* IZPD3RV - verifies it

-### 4.9 Add a new user to serve as the DBA user ID.
+* IZPD4R - Add a new user to serve as the DBA user ID.
 (IZPDBA)
-IZPD4R - yes with errors... you can ignore a non-zero return code.
-IZPD4RV - no records found in zSecure
+* IZPD4RV - verifies it

+The generated job IZPD4R is incomplete and fails.
+Suggest you follow whatever local jobs exist for creating RACF IDs.

-### 4.10 Connect IZPDBA to the IZUUSER group for z/OSMF
+* IZPD5R - Connect IZPDBA to the IZUUSER group for z/OSMF
-IZPD5R
-IZPD5RV
+* IZPD5RV - verifies it

-READY
-CONNECT IZPDBA GROUP(IZUUSER)
-READY
-END

-### 4.11 Grant the DBA user ID access to applications.
-If useSAFOnly=true, permits are not required for the surrogate users.
+* IZPD6R -  Grant the DBA user ID access to applications.
-IZPD6R
-IZPD6RV
+* IZPD6RV - verifies it

-n/a
-Note: If the APPL class is active and OMVSAPPL is defined, submit the job IZPD6R to permit IZPSRGSP, IZPSRGAD, DBA user ID, UMS user, and the Zowe STC user (ZWESLSTC) read access on the OMVSAPPL resource.
-RLIST APPL OMVSAPPL
-ICH13003I OMVSAPPL NOT FOUND
-***

-### 4.12 Creates function profiles in IZP class that are used when useSafOnly is enabled, which allow users to refresh the security cache.
+* IZPD7R -  Creates function profiles in IZP class that are used when useSafOnly is enabled, which allow users to refresh the security cache.
-IZPD7R
-IZPD7RV
+* IZPD7RV - verifies it

-### 4.13 IZPSTEPL.
+### 4.3 IZPSTEPL.
 YES - concatenate datasets in PROCLIB member

  SDSF OUTPUT DISPLAY IZPCUST1 JOB04388  DSID   102 LINE 0       COLS 02- 81
  COMMAND INPUT ===>                                            SCROLL ===> CSR